 During tryouts different positions are evaluated on different skill sets.
 Each evaluator scores an athlete on a scale of 1-5 in multiple skill categories.
+The evaluations form used can be viewed here.
 These are the following skills being evaluated for each position: